davidgfnet/superfw-docs/content/docs/usermanual/troubleshooting.md

 this is not a bad card.

-Corrupted SRAM save games can happen for many reasons: bad cart battery (see above), using SRAM with games that require 128KiB flash (use _Direct Saving_ for these), a corrupted SRAM chip (you can check yours in the _Tools_ menu, etc.
+Corrupted SRAM save games can happen for many reasons: bad cart battery (see above), a corrupted SRAM chip (you can check yours in the _Tools_ menu), etc.

 ### SD card issues